zenstruck/foundry/README.md

 ### Anonymous Factories

-You can use foundry to create factories that don't have a `ModelFactory`:
+Foundry can be used to create factories for entities that you don't have model factories for:

 ```php
 use App\Entity\OtherEntity;